ticofab/speakertogether/README.md

 I am going to update this project with as my speaking data grows.

 While I don't plan to make this more complex than it is now, if other folks find this interesting, we could work together and expand both dataset and functionality.

-Do get in touch if that's the case!

 ## License